Comparison

 Recurring Bills & Subscriptions

-Recurring bill templates Yes — free Yes ($109/yr)
+Recurring bill templates Yes — included Yes ($109/yr)

 Auto-fulfill from bank import Yes (Plaid) Manual

-Subscription auto-detection Yes — free
+Subscription auto-detection Yes — included

 Debt Tracking